andifalk/secure-oauth2-oidc-workshop/lab4/README.md

 ## Folder Contents

-In the lab 2 folder you find 2 applications:
+In the folder of lab 2 you find 2 applications:

 * __library-server-initial__: This is the application we will use as starting point for this lab
 * __library-server-complete__: This application is the completed reference for this lab